Artisanal Slow-brewed goodness for your gut health. You are what you eat, isn’t it?

 What is Kombucha?

-To simply put, Kombucha is a fermented probiotic tea drink.
+To put simply, Kombucha is a fermented probiotic tea drink.
 The name Kombucha is a Japanese derivative.
 Kombucha in Chinese is 红茶菌.
 It can renew the good bacteria within your stomach and gut.

 Shouchai Kombucha is made with intensely aromatic black and green tea (double dosage) which gives our Kombucha a very distinct fragrant compared to other kombucha products.
 We focus on improving the flavour and nutritional benefits at the same time.